mikhailsdv/spotify-playing-now/README.md

 Before you start, I recommend that you read the instructions in full and proceed with an understanding of the complexity and your capabilities.

-## Procedure
+## Guide

 1. Download and install [Node.js](https://nodejs.org/en/download/).
-2. [Download project files](https://github.com/mikhailsdv/spotify-playing-now/archive/main.zip) and unzip to some folder on your hard drive.
+2. [Download project files](https://github.com/mikhailsdv/spotify-playing-now/archive/main.zip) and unzip to some folder on your hard drive (or just clone the repo).
 It is better that the path contains only Latin characters without spaces.
-3. Launch the terminal from the root directory of the unpacked archive and enter `npm i`.
-Press Enter and wait for the installation of dependencies to complete (3-10 minutes depending on the speed of the Internet).
+3. Launch the terminal from the root directory of the unpacked archive and run `npm i`.
+Wait for the installation of dependencies to complete (3-10 minutes depending on the speed of the Internet).
 4. Go to the folder where you unpacked the archive from step 2 and run `node src/init`.
 The script will ask you to insert a channel or chat ID.
 Without closing the console, go to the next step.
 5. There are many different ways to find out the channel or chat ID.
 I will describe the simplest one: Add the bot [@myidbot](https://t.me/myidbot) to your chat or channel → send the command `/getgroupid@myidbot` → copy your Id (along with a minus, if any) → paste it to the open console and press Enter.
 6. The script will ask you to insert the bot token.
 To get a token, go to chat with [@BotFather](https://t.me/BotFather) and send the command `/newbot`.
 Following the instructions.
 Upon completion, [@BotFather](https://t.me/BotFather) will send you your bot token.
 Copy the token → paste it into the console and press Enter.
 After that, the script will ask you to insert the Client ID.